How to watch Black Panther at home and on Netflix

-Black Panther is now available on Digital HD, Blu-ray and on Netflix, making the Wakanda king's first feature film available on nearly any television, phone or tablet you would want to watch it on.
+Black Panther is now available on Digital HD, Blu-ray and on Netflix, making the king of Wakanda's first feature film available on nearly any TV, phone or tablet you would want to watch it on.

 Disclaimer: CNET may get a share of revenue from the sale of products featured on this page.